 Living on Low Income

-Accessibility and Inclusion Services publishes a Barrier Free Richmond guide on an annual basis.
-This guide highlights a range of City and community resources available to individuals and families living in Richmond.
-For a copy of the Barrier Free Richmond Guide, click on the printable PDF below or pick one up at a community facility.
+The Access Richmond guide highlights a range of City and community resources available to individuals and families living in Richmond.
+For a copy of the Access Richmond Guide, click on the printable PDF below.

 Richmond Low Income Resource Directory